Biden Announces Vaccine Mandates For Large Employers, Federal Employees And Contractors, And Health Care Employers

 - “A bona fide factor other than [a protected] characteristic…which is not based upon or derived from a differential in compensation based on [a protected] characteristic…which is job-related with respect to the position in question; and which is consistent with business necessity.”
 Like Title VII’s “business necessity” defense, an employer will not be able to rely on this exception “if the employee demonstrates that an alternative business practice exists that would serve the same business purpose without producing the wage differential and that the employer has refused to adopt such alternative practice.”

-In an effort to prevent past disparities from influencing future compensation decisions, the amended law prohibits employers from asking about an applicant’s salary history and from relying on an applicant’s wage history when considering the individual’s candidacy.
-But after making an offer of employment, an employer may consider and seek to confirm the applicant’s “wage history” but only for the limited purpose of “support[ing] a wage higher than the wage offered by the employer, if wage history is voluntarily provided by the applicant for employment, without prompting from the employer…”
+In an effort to prevent past disparities from influencing future compensation decisions, the amended law prohibits employers from asking about an candidate’s salary history and from relying on an candidate’s wage history when considering the individual’s candidacy.
+But after making an offer of employment, an employer may consider and seek to confirm the candidate’s “wage history” but only for the limited purpose of “support[ing] a wage higher than the wage offered by the employer, if wage history is voluntarily provided by the candidate for employment, without prompting from the employer…”

 “Safe Harbor” Affirmative Defense